 Is it possible to be addicted to food?
-If so, is there a way to break free from this bondage?
+If so, is there a way to get free from food addiction?
 In this post, I am going to share some proven ways to identify food addiction and how to address it.

 The Vicious Cycle Of Addiction

-Like all forms of addiction, it has the potential to create real havoc in person’s life.
-What’s more you can find yourself easily in a classic addiction cycle, making it seem impossible to get free from food addiction.
+Like all forms of addiction, it has the potential to create real havoc in a person’s life.
+What’s more, you can find yourself easily in a classic addiction cycle, making it seem impossible to get free from food addiction.

 A cycle where you feel pain and you use a food to numb that pain.
 Then you feel shame about using food.
 So, you then use food again, to numb the pain from the shame.